What Do Brow Lift Scars Look Like?

 Your Botox brow lift cost is going to be lower than the cost of a surgical lift, but this is only for the first few treatments.
 If you plan on regularly getting Botox brow injections, over time, the overall cost may be higher than for a one-off brow lift surgery.

-The good news is that you don’t have to deal with scars after Botox brow lifts.
+The good news is that you don’t have to deal with scars after Botox brow lifts, making this an option for patients looking to completely avoid visible scar concerns.

 Patients often opt to undergo a Botox brow lift first, before getting the surgical brow lift procedure.
 This allows them to know for sure if they want to pursue a more permanent improvement to the appearance of their brows and forehead.